 Internships are a great way to gain some experience and to learn what the field is really like.
 Interning can help you gain insights into certain careers and get a feel for those that really interest you (or those that, after further exploration, do not).
 It also creates great networking opportunities for future job references.
 There are many public history skills you can learn on the job, rather than in a classroom.
 Internships are a great way to do this, and you should not wait for graduate school before taking advantage of this opportunity.
-Finding a paid internship would be ideal, but be aware that many internships, especially for undergraduates, remain unpaid.
-Even so, you should work with your undergraduate advisor to try and earn credit hours for your internship experience.
+There is currently a robust conversation in the field about paid versus unpaid internships.
+Institutions increasingly offer paid opportunities, but be aware that many internships, especially for undergraduates or with small institutions, remain unpaid.
+Regardless, you should work with your undergraduate advisor to try and earn credit hours for your internship experience, and find out if there are grants, scholarships, or other funds available to support an unpaid internship.

-installation of exhibit at Jekyll Island.
+Installation of exhibit at Jekyll Island.
 Courtesy of Middle Tennessee State University.